fabriziosalmi/proxmox-lxc-autoscale/README.md

 # Proxmox LXC AutoScale

+> [!WARNING]
+> Initial version can be bugged, use at your own risk.
+I am not responsible for any damage on your lovely stuff by using this tool.

 ## Overview

 LXC AutoScale is a resource management daemon designed to automatically adjust the CPU, memory, and storage allocations of LXC containers based on their current usage and pre-defined thresholds.
 It helps in optimizing resource utilization, ensuring that critical containers have the necessary resources while also saving energy during off-peak hours.